Built with care by TeamRetro

 If estimates vary, the team discusses the reasoning behind their points.
 This often uncovers misunderstandings or missing details in the user story, leading to better alignment.

-To ensure a successful planning and estimation session with your team:
+How can I ensure a successful planning and estimation session with my team?

-No account is required for instant use and allows you to reuse the same room number for future planning and estimation sessions.
+No account is required for instant use, and you can reuse the same room number for future planning and estimation sessions.